Waterdude/Waterdude/README.md

 </p>
 <p>
 <p align="center">
-Creator of the best Pixelmon plugins, including AquaGyms, AquaSkills, AquaCrates, and more!
+Creator of some of the best Pixelmon plugins, including AquaGyms, AquaSkills, AquaCrates, and more!
 </p>

 <!--